 Accidents can happen so your cupboards may end up with a few chips and scratches over the years, but it isn’t the end of the world.
 Plenty of retailers filler kits and services to buss away any unsightly remarks to get your cabinets back to near-perfect condition.

 The best way to keep general grime away is to just clean it daily with warm water and dish soap.
-Preventing the build-up of limescale and dirt is key in maintain a healthy and shiny sink.
+Preventing the build-up of limescale and dirt is key to maintaining a healthy and shiny sink.

 Since you sink sees a lot of dirty crockery and old food, it’s the perfect breeding ground for bacteria and should be sanitised regularly.
 The easiest way to do this is lining a dry sink with paper towels and soaking them with any anti-bacterial kitchen cleaner and leaving it for thirty minutes.